themanyone/whisper_dictation/README.md

 # Whisper Dictation

-Interactive dictation, AI voice chat, voice control, with under 4 gigs of VRAM!
+Offline, privacy-focused voice typing, AI voice chat, voice control, with under 4 gigs of VRAM!

 - Listens and types quickly with `whisper-jax`,
 - Translates other languages into English,
-- Launches & controls apps, with `pyautogui`
+- Launches & controls apps, with `pyautogui`,
-- Communicates with OpenAI `ChatGPT` or a local chat server (included).
+- Communicates with OpenAI `ChatGPT` or a private chat server ,(included).
-- Speaks answers out loud with `mimic3`,
+- Speaks answers out loud with `mimic3`.

 Get it from https://github.com/themanyone/whisper_dictation.git

+**The ship's computer.** Inspired by the *Star Trek* television series.
+It's offline, so it's usuable when the internet is down, or in the far reaches of the galaxy, "where no man has gone before."

-Most voice keyboards, dictation, translation, and chat bots depend on remote servers, which is a privacy concern.
+**Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential.
 A CUDA-enaled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens ane responds via voice.
 While being completely free, offline, and independent.

-Dictation.
-Start speaking and whatever you say will be typed out into the current window.
+**Dictation.** Start speaking and whatever you say will be typed out into the current window.

-The bot also responds to commands.
+**Voice control.** The bot also responds to commands.

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
-After a brief pause, there is a reply, either from `ChatGPT`, the included chat server on the local machine, or across the network.
+After a brief pause, there is a reply, either from `ChatGPT`, the included chat server on the local machine, or another, networked chat server that you set up.
 A voice, `mimic3` says some variation of, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 It's unique each time.
-Say, "Computer, launch a terminal".
+Say, "Computer, open terminal".
 A terminal window pops up.

-You can converse with our own chat bot now.
+**Chat.** You can converse with our own chat bot now.
 Start it with `flask run` whisper_dictation will use that.
-There is no need to say its name each time.
-It goes into a conversational mode.
+There is no need to say its name except to start the conversation.
+From then on it goes into a conversational mode.
 Say "Resume dictation" to start typing again.

-It does not keep track of the chat session yet.
-This project is just getting started.
+Set the language model in `app.py`.
+The first time you use it, it will download the language model from huggingface.
+It keeps track of the current chat session only.
+The conversation is stored in RAM, and simply discarded after the program exits.
+It is never saved to the cloud, or made available to the Galactic Federation for the authorities at Star Fleet to go over with a fine-toothed comb...

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) is a compiled version that runs much faster, even on old laptops.
-We record audio in the background while whisper-jax recognizes previously-spoken dictation and commands.
+We record audio in the background while whisper-jax recognizes spoken dictation and commands.
 The tradeoff with running Whisper-jax continuously is that 1-2Gb of video RAM stays reserved until shutting down this application by saying "Stop listening."
 Or by pressing `CTRL` - `C`.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.

 For a much-slower, dictation-only script, that unloads itself when not speaking, try my [voice_typing project](https://github.com/themanyone/voice_typing), which uses the bash shell to separately record and load up whisper only when spoken to.
 Or try my older, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses Pocketsphinx, but is very light on resources.